-Training Program in Pathogenesis and Host—Pathogen Interactions (HPI)
+Training Program in Pathogenesis & Host—Pathogen Interactions (HPI)

-The Training Program in Pathogenesis and Host–Pathogen Interactions (HPI) is an interdepartmental teaching and research program that currently involves the participation of faculty from multiple disciplines within the Boston University School of Medicine.
+The Training Program in Pathogenesis & Host–Pathogen Interactions (HPI) is an interdepartmental teaching and research program that currently involves the participation of faculty from multiple disciplines within the Boston University School of Medicine.
 Applicants must apply for admission to the Program in Biomedical Sciences (PiBS) through the Division of Graduate Medical Sciences.
 Students are admitted to the HPI training program through the Department of Microbiology after they have completed the core PiBS curriculum.
 They then follow a program specifically designed for HPI students.
-The program of study includes a literature-based curriculum, prominent guest speakers, and spirited journal clubs as well as extensive hands-on laboratory training.
+The program of study includes a literature-based curriculum, prominent guest speakers, and spirited journal clubs, as well as extensive hands-on laboratory training.
 Small class size and extensive interaction with the faculty provide students with the opportunity to customize their training according to their specific scientific interests.

 Students may choose any of the HPI faculty, irrespective of departmental affiliation, for their research training.
 Particular areas of expertise within the research community include: